PlayForm/WebSite/Source/Content/en/privacy-policy.md

 the use of your Personal Data.

-If you wish to be informed what Personal Data, we hold about you and if you want it to be removed from our systems, please email us at support@Playform.Cloud.
+If you wish to be informed what Personal Data, we hold about you and if you want it to be removed from our systems, please email us at Support@Playform.Cloud.

 In certain circumstances, you have the following data protection rights: